stripecat/datalinks/README.md

 	"StationID": "1"
 }

+Set it up to send this to the API-endpoint (api.youdomain.tld/radio/updatetrack/).
+This field is called "URL:".

 The PlayIt live machine and the EZDataLinks do not have to be the same.
 I run the base plaform on Windows 11 and my original version of EZDataLinks runs on a Linux box under Hyper-V.